yauhen-vavilkin/mod-pubsub/README.md

  ```
 If these values are not set then topics will be created with 1 partition and 1 replica.

-There is also a possibility to set a customized prefix for kafka topics, specifying the environment in which pusub is deployed
+****In case a single Kafka installation is shared between multiple environments, make sure to set a customized prefix for kafka topics, specifying the environment in which pubsub is deployed****
+This variable is used as a prefix to avoid any confusion with Kafka topics and consumer groups and is ****REQUIRED**** to prevent the situation when events are exchanged between pubsub instances belonging to different environments.
  ```
       {
         "name": "ENV",
         "value": "folio-testing"
       }
  ```
-In case this variable is not set, default "folio" prefix will be used in topic names.
+If this variable is not set, default "folio" prefix will be used in topic names, which is acceptable only if a separate Kafka installation is used on the environment.

 ## Verifying the module can connect and work with kafka